coldest country in the world

 • The average winter temperature is about -45°F (-43°C).

-• Like Oymyakon, it requires a deep respect for nature and resilience from its inhabitants.
+• Like Oymyakon, its inhabitants require a deep respect for nature and resilience.

 4. Climate and Environment